Danganronpa: Trigger Happy Havoc: Reviews

 Upon release, Danganronpa: Trigger Happy Havoc received "generally favorable" reviews from video game publications based on the review aggregate website Metacritic aimed towards the PC and Vita ports.
 In a Japanese poll, Spike asked fans what appealed Japanese players in regards to the game.
 Most players answers involved how innovative Trigger Happy Havoc was.

 Much of the focus within reviews involved positive feedback in regards to the narrative.
 GamesRadar writer Brittany Vincent gave praise to the narrative, calling it "devilishly addictive".
 Colin Moriarty from IGN similarly praised its writing and soundtrack, calling it "a must-own game for hardcore Vita owners".
 Hale Bradly from Hardcore Gamer praised the game's characters, stating that "the cast of personalities and their truly diverse characteristics are what make the game such gold", although he criticized the game's obvious twists.
-Matthew Pollesel from Gaming Age gave Danganronpa an almost perfect score and called it "incredibly complex", despite finding it derivative from other visual novels like the Corpse Party series or Zero Escape: Virtue's Last Reward, and warned players of its dark narrative based on the gore shown through each murder scene.
+Matthew Pollesel from Gaming Age gave Danganronpa an almost perfect score and called it "incredibly complex", despite finding it borrowing from other games like the Corpse Party series or Zero Escape: Virtue's Last Reward, and warned players of its dark narrative based on the gore shown through each murder scene.
 Laura Kate from MyM claimed it stands out from most visual novel games in how well it weaves other genres into its narrative.

 Multiple writers commented on the gameplay mechanics, praising the character interactions and Class Trials.
 Play considered the Class Trials to be one of the most unique aspects from the game, as it demands more actions than other visual novel games.
 Similar to Ace Attorney, in Danganronpa the player must interact with a specific comment mentioned by a character by shooting a "bullet" at it, giving it a stylish feel.
 GamesRadar also enjoyed the Class Trials for the multiple fast-paced elements provided by the developers, IGN felt that the Class Trials are not only interesting for the gameplay mechanics but also because of the multiple interactions within the characters who suspect of each other.
 Nevertheless, IGN criticized the linear nature of the trials.
 A critic from Electronic Gaming Monthly, Mollie L. Patterson Mollie, claimed the execution of all these elements surprised the publication for how unique it turned out to be.
 Hardcore Gamer also noticed the number of items provided during investigations and interactions which are needed to solve the cases and find the culprits.